v-eenay/tournament-tracker/Database/README.md

 ## Prerequisites

-- SQL Server 16.0.1135.2 or later
-- SQL Server Management Studio (SSMS) or Azure Data Studio
+- MySQL Server (e.g., version 8.0 or later)
+- MySQL Workbench or a similar MySQL management tool (e.g., DBeaver, HeidiSQL)

 ## Setup Instructions

-1. Open SQL Server Management Studio (SSMS) or Azure Data Studio
+1. Ensure your MySQL server is running.
+2. Open MySQL Workbench or your preferred MySQL management tool.
-2. Connect to your SQL Server instance (Server name: VEENAY)
+3. Connect to your MySQL server instance (usually localhost, port 3306).
-3. Open the `TournamentTracker.sql` script
+4. Open the `TournamentTracker.sql` script (note: this script will need to be converted to MySQL syntax).
-4. Execute the script to create the database and all required tables and stored procedures
+5. Execute the script to create the `Tournaments` database and all required tables and stored procedures.

 ## Database Schema